Posted on September 03 2019

 Chris hung the feather mobile in Mickey's catio and Mickey was interested in it for about 1 minute. 😂

 The following weekend, we participated in the Gold Hunt game in Edmonton with our friends, Leslie and JL.
 It's a live treasure hunt for $100,000 hidden in Edmonton.
 You get clues and once you figure out the location to each clue you have to go to it to find the answer.
 We did the first Gold Hunt with them back in May, but this time it was way more challenging.
 There were a set of 16 clues to start, for each clue, if/when you got the answer right, you were sent a line for the next level of clues, all of which had to be de-scrambled.
-Once you found the location to the second set of clues, you had to go to those location to find the answers for them and for each answer you were given a line for the final clue (4 lines in total).
-We worked on this for so long, driving around Edmonton for a week before we got to the final clue, which was ridiculously vague that it could have been anywhere.
-Every free moment I had, I was going off to little, obscure parks or monuments, looking under rocks and searching around ponds and lakes.
+Once you found the location to the second set of clues, you had to go to those locations to find the answers for them and for each answer you were given a line for the final clue (4 lines in total).
+We worked on this for so long, driving around Edmonton for a week before we got to the final clue, which was so ridiculously vague that it could have been anywhere.
+Every free moment I had, I was going off to little, obscure parks and monuments, looking under rocks and searching around ponds and lakes.
 For a month, we carried on with the hunt and just before they were going to release a bonus hint at the end of August, a guy found the treasure chest.
 Doh!
 Of course, we wish we would have found it, but regardless, it was so much fun getting out and exploring the city on a level I never have before.
 It was a very exciting month.
 Here's a google map we made of all the locations that were in the first part of the hunt -

 Though a lot of my August was hunting in bushes and under rocks, we also went to our sweet niece's wedding out at Pigeon Lake.
 I actually don't have any photos from the day yet, I'm hoping to be able to grab some from facebook or instagram once they're posted, but nothing has been put up yet.
 I'll update this page once it has.